Interactions of galaxies outside clusters and massive groups

 However when the galaxies are well separated from their neighbor, we find significant dependence on both separation as well as density field.
 In such a situation, we find that galaxies that are farther from their neighbors tend to be the brighter one.
 The luminosity decreases as the galaxies come closer at this separation and this behavior is more apparent in high density environments.
-In the low density environments the variation with respect to $r_p/r_{vir,nei}$ is slow possibly because of fewer number of neighbors \citep{2009ApJ...691.1828P}.
-Another observation from figure \ref{fig4} helps us to infer that higher luminosity contours have negative slopes, indicating that the change in $M_r$ due to $\rho_{20}$ is much faster when the galaxies are at comparatively larger separation.
+In the low density environments the variation with respect to $r_p/r_{vir,nei}$ is slow possibly because of fewer number of neighbors than Park \& Choi (2009).
+Another observation from figure \ref{fig4} helps us to infer that {higher luminosity contours have negative slopes, indicating that the change in $M_r$ due to $\rho_{20}$ is much faster when the galaxies are at comparatively larger separation}.